steveseguin/versus/README.md

 ## 📝 License

-MIT License - Use it for your tournaments, modify it for your needs, make esports production better for everyone.
+Apache-2.0 license - Use it for your tournaments, modify it for your needs, make esports production better for everyone.

 ---